Updated on September 11, 2022

 These prices don’t include taxes.
 To convert yen prices into your local value, use a converter like Xe.com.

-BUTAOTOME’s doujin albums are officially sold on various doujin shops, with the most popular ones being Melonbooks and Toranoana.
-Each album page of this website has its list of buy links.
+BUTAOTOME’s doujin albums are sold on their official BOOTH Store.
+You can also find them in various doujin shops, with the most popular ones being Melonbooks and Toranoana.
+Each album page of Tiramisu Cowboy has its list of buy links.

-Proxy service: you send them the links of what you want to buy and they’ll buy them for you and then ship them once they arrive to their warehouse.
+Proxy service: you send them the links of what you want to buy and they’ll buy them for you and then ship them once they arrive at their warehouse.
 You have to pay them twice: the first time when they give you a quota for your purchases and the second time for shipping.
-There are lots of services of this type in the web, all of them with an English interface and their fees: when I started to buy BUTAOTOME albums in September 2012, I used Noppin, then I switched to OtakuRepublic (the items they have “in stock” actually come from the doujin shops and while they look overpriced, the prices include shipping and fees. and they can also accept particular requests pretty much like a proxy) after some years.
-Recently, I’ve also started to use Zenmarket or just asked my friends in Japan to buy and ship for me.
+There are lots of services of this type on the web, all of them with an English interface and their fees: when I started to buy BUTAOTOME albums in September 2012, I used Noppin, then I switched to OtakuRepublic (the items they have “in stock” actually come from the doujin shops and while they look overpriced, the prices include shipping and fees. and they can also accept particular requests pretty much like a proxy) after some years.
+I’ve also used Zenmarket for a while.
+Now I mostly use Tenso (see below) or just ask friends/proxy services in Japan to buy and ship for me.
+A friend also highly recommended Dejapan.

 Forwarding service: they give you a Japanese address to use when purchasing in the shop yourself.
-Then it’s very similar to the above mentioned proxy.
-The most well known example of this type of service is Tenso.
-(Toranoana and other shops have partnerships with Tenso: when they write “we can ship overseas!!11” it’s actually “use Tenso”)
+Then it’s very similar to the proxies mentioned above.
+The most well-known example of this type of service is Tenso.
+(Toranoana, Melonbooks, and other shops have partnerships with Tenso: when they write “we can ship overseas!!11” it’s actually “use Tenso”)

 A few tips: